toshinori8/HP-ProDesk-400-G2-DM/README.md

 ## Improvements

-- This version was prepared using OpenCore 0.7.5 for MacOS Big Sur.
+- This version was prepared using OpenCore 0.8.8.
-- SSDT was generated for i3-6100T.
-Use https://github.com/Piker-Alpha/ssdtPRGen.sh to optimize yours CPU power management and then paste it into EFI/OC/ACPI/ssdt.aml
 - Used SSDTTime Script to fix irq issues for sound and generate dsdt-hpet.aml

 ## Working / Fixed;

 + Intel HD 530 blnking screen - fix by inject Intel Iris 520